jaydeepdeshmukh/hello-world/README.md

 # hello-world
 My first repository
-I have just joined the GitHub Comnity and i ma learning to use it well
+I have just joined the GitHub Comnity and i am learning to use it well